a-hansen/aon/README.md

 Aon was influenced by [MsgPack](http://msgpack.org) compaction, except:

-* It is streaming IO friendly, lists and objects do not enocde a size.
+* It is streaming IO friendly, lists and objects do not encode a size.
 * Only has data types that can be supported by Java (no U64 or S32).
 * Object member order is preserved.